singhkpratham/geocompr/04-spatial-operations.md

 the function returns a positive (`1`) result for the first two points, and a negative result (represented by an empty vector) for the last two.
 What may be unexpected is that the result comes in the form of a list of vectors.
 This *sparse matrix* output only registers a relation if one exists, reducing the memory requirements of topological operations on multi-feature objects.
-As we saw in the previous section a *dense matrix* consisting of `TRUE` or `FALSE` values for each combination of features can also be returned when `sparse = FALSE`:
+As we saw in the previous section, a *dense matrix* consisting of `TRUE` or `FALSE` values for each combination of features can also be returned when `sparse = FALSE`:

 ```r